hahwul/zest-env/README.md

 > Zest is an experimental specialized scripting language (also known as a domain-specific language) originally developed by the Mozilla security team and is intended to be used in web oriented security tools.
 *from https://www.zaproxy.org/docs/desktop/addons/zest/*

 It is included by default with ZAP.
-However, it can also be used as the CLI.
-Zest-env is a repository for configuring the CLI environment.
+However, it can also be used as the CLI. this repository for easy setup the CLI environment.

 ## Usage
 ### Dockerhub